 * A sharing of actual, real world experiences with specific microphone brands and models

 * Please keep your posts short and condensed, whenever possible.
 We need to respect audio professionals' lives and schedules.
-They rarely have the time or patience to sift through essays, let alone respond to them with their valuable contributions.
+They rarely have the time or patience to sift through essays, let alone respond to them with valuable answers.

-Test or A-B mics yourself, then generously and passionately share in explicit detail what you experienced, for the benefit of all.
+Test or A-B mics yourself, then generously and passionately share with us in explicit detail what you experienced, for the benefit of all.

 * Long-winded posts, dissertations on microphone theory, and any other subjects that a poster cannot summarize within a paragraph, or a reader with average intelligence cannot comprehend.
 If you cannot express a subject in simple language in one paragraph, the subject may not be right for this forum.

 * For sale or wanted posts; valuation estimates.
 The Mic Lab's credibility and access to professionals shall not be exploited for selling, buying or pricing of microphones.